Web guest checkout

 The problem

-25% of users abandoned checkout with faced with force account-creation - costing ~$30M/month.
+40% of anonymous users abandoned checkout due to initial sign-up wall - costing ~$30M/month.

 I was asked to reduce drop-off by letting guests complete purchases.